How we test antivirus and security software

 Our researchers

 At Cybernews, our in-house research team of information security experts and tech enthusiasts conducts antivirus software tests.
-The team uses proprietary tools and industry-standard methods to evaluate various antivirus tools and their effectiveness.
+The team uses proprietary tools and industry-standard methods to evaluate various antivirus software and their effectiveness.
 During testing, they also gain valuable insight into the user experience that will be extremely valuable to our readers.

 The research team and writers work closely together to ensure our articles are accurate, up-to-date, and understandable to a broad audience.
 If you notice something missing, let us know.